chantal-rose/war-game/README.md

 You can also see the leaderboard at http://localhost:8000/ .

-There is DB persistence by mounting the db/ directory to the docker container.
+There is DB persistence implemented by mounting the db/ directory to the docker container.
 So if the container is stopped, the data will be retained and can be viewed on the leaderboard once the new container comes back up.

 ### Development mode